-Please indicate with an ''x'' in the space provided, how your Proxy is to vote on the Resolutions.
-If no indication is a supplied to the provided of the given, the Proxy in his discretion will vote as he thinks fit.
+Instructions as to completion appear overleaf.
+Please indicate with an "x" in the space provided, how your Proxy is to vote on the Resolutions.

+If no indication is given, the Proxy in his discretion will votes as he thinks fit.